 A member’s recommendation I would like to recommend a plant for which I have a very soft spot.
 I’ve never heard mentioned on any TV gardening programme.
 It is Hypericum aka St John’s Wort.
 The birds seed it around my garden now and again.
 It grows easily from seed,.
-It’s hardy as they come – anything surviving Queensbury winters is TOUGH.
-I have it in pots as it will take a hard cut back to keep it small .
-The flowers in Spring are about the…Continue Reading “Celebrating St John’s Wort”
+It’s hardy as they come –…Continue Reading “Celebrating St John’s Wort”

 I had a spare trough last September and some old carrot seed.
 I thoughtI would try the seed for the flowers and foliage rather than the crop.
 I am delighted with the results, still in flower now and with a crop ofradish sized roots which are excellent in a salad.
 Audrey Luff